Greatness in God’s Kingdom Means Humility

-These are the readings for the Fifth Sunday of Easter.
+These are the readings for the Eighteenth Sunday after Pentecost.

 God’s Word for This Week

 True greatness is a paradox.
 It grows out of seeing ourselves as small and God as great.
 Such greatness has its center in love—both God’s great love for us in Christ and our love for our neighbor.
 Such love leads to genuine, humble service.

 Why is Jeremiah a good example of one that trusted in the Lord?

 Even after the Lord reveals a plot against Jeremiah by the men of his own village, Jeremiah did not change his plans or his message.
 He put himself entirely in the Lord’s hands.
 He faithfully followed the Word of the Lord.
 He did it out of love for his people and to save them from destruction.

 The Lord taught Jeremiah that he could count on the Lord no matter what the situation.
 That is true for us also.
 We will be persecuted for following Jesus (2 Timothy 3:12).
 If we want to live a godly life in Christ and hold to the truth of God’s Word, confess it and witness to it, we too will find opposition.
 But even with opposition we know the Lord is with us (2 Timothy 1:12; 2 Timothy 4:18).

 Why did Miriam and Aaron oppose their brother Moses?

 Miriam and Aaron opposed Moses because he had married a lady from Cush (the southern part of Egypt, in modern terms).

 When God punished Miriam with leprosy, a skin disease, how did Moses show his humility?